MurageKabui/CL-QuickTranslate/README.md

 <br>

-For the ```-l``` switch , all standards are backward compatible and fall back to the recognized  ISO 639-1 language prefix which is normally used by the Google Translate API , meaning that the command: ```Qtranslate.exe -s 'Noche Oscura' -l 'Albanian'``` (Using a native name) would be the same as running : ```Qtranslate.exe -s 'Noche Oscura' -l 'sq'``` (Using the ISO 639-1 prefix) , also the same as running:  ```Qtranslate.exe -s 'Noche Oscura' -l 'sqi'```  (Using the ISO 639-2/T prefix)  and  also the same as ```Qtranslate.exe -s 'Noche Oscura' -l 'alb'```  (Using the ISO 639-2/B prefix) <br>
+For the ```-l``` switch , all standards are backward compatible and fall back to the ISO 639-1 language prefix which is normally used by the Google Translate API , meaning that the command: ```Qtranslate.exe -s 'Noche Oscura' -l 'Albanian'``` (Using a native name) would be the same as running : ```Qtranslate.exe -s 'Noche Oscura' -l 'sq'``` (Using the ISO 639-1 prefix) , also the same as running:  ```Qtranslate.exe -s 'Noche Oscura' -l 'sqi'```  (Using the ISO 639-2/T prefix)  and  also the same as ```Qtranslate.exe -s 'Noche Oscura' -l 'alb'```  (Using the ISO 639-2/B prefix) <br>